treyhunner/treyhunner.github.com/source/_posts/2019-04-18-python-builtins-worth-learning.markdown

 We've already covered nearly half of the built-in functions.

-The rest of Python's built-in functions definitely aren't useless, but they're a bit more special-purposed.
+The rest of Python's built-in functions definitely aren't useless, but they're a bit more special-purpose.

 The 15 built-ins I'm mentioning in this section are things you may eventually need to learn, but it's which it's also very possible you'll never reach for in your own code.